bove903/IBM-Race-ZeroLatency/README.md

 2. **Deep Behavioral Cloning (`train_bc.py`)**: A Multi-Head Neural Network (Actor-Critic backbone) trained on the expert's telemetry using a weighted Mean Squared Error (MSE) to prioritize steering accuracy.
 3. **Inference Agent (`zl_agent.py`)**: The final deployed agent.
 It runs the neural network in real-time at ~50Hz, shielded by a deterministic Safety Layer that intervenes only in critical out-of-bound or high-slip scenarios.

+### Why not Reinforcement Learning?
+Initially, the project included a traditional Reinforcement Learning script (`train_rl.py`).
+However, RL (specifically PPO) required millions of simulated steps to converge and suffered heavily from *catastrophic forgetting* when facing the harsh Laguna Seca corners.
+To overcome this, we built a deterministic expert system to generate a perfect "golden" dataset and switched to Behavioral Cloning, which drastically reduced training time and completely eliminated erratic behaviors.

+*(Note: We also left `collect_data_manual.py` in the repository for those who wish to try recording telemetry manually using the keyboard arrows, though the Expert System provides far superior datasets).*

 ---

 ## 📂 Project Structure